Welcome, welcome, welcome.

 Luxe, practical fabrics.
 Comfort is always our number one concern.
 We seek out fabrics that are soft and breathable, that drape beautifully, stretch and recover well, using eco-friendly or natural fibers when possible.
 We’re always on the lookout for things that are machine washable and can be easily cared for.

 Streamlined details.
-We keep the details as minimal and considered as possible.
-Simple things like using heat transfer labels and as few seams as possible means you don’t have to worry about anything scratchy or uncomfortable touching your body.
+A lot of small but important decisions go into the making of each product.
+Seemingly simple things like using heat transfer labels and as few seams as possible means you don’t have to worry about anything scratchy or uncomfortable touching your body.

 Customer feedback.
 Open communication with our customers is essential.
 Instead of designing a hundred new things every few months, we spend a lot of our time iterating, refining and perfecting the styles we produce over and over.
 We are always looking for ways to improve our designs and regularly incorporate what we hear from our customers to create better and better products.